Bevo (drink): Prohibition

 The Anheuser-Busch company started brewing Bevo when alcoholic beverages were prohibited in 1916 by the United States armed forces.
 Production rose greatly with national prohibition in 1919, and Bevo was by far the most popular of the many "cereal beverages" or "near beers" of the time.
 At the peak of its popularity in the early 1920s, more than five million cases of Bevo were sold annually.

 Labels on the bottles billed it as "Bevo the Beverage".
 The name "Bevo" was coined from the word "beverage" and the Slavic language word for beer, pivo, and was pronounced "Bee-vo".

 Decline

-In the late 1920s, smuggled bootleg beer and liquor as well as "homebrew", cut into Bevo's marketshare.
+In the late 1920s, bootleg beer and liquor, both smuggled and "homebrew", cut into Bevo's marketshare.
 With sales flattening to 100,000 cases by 1929, Anheuser-Busch stopped production.

 The Bevo building, with the Renard character prominently displayed at the corners, still operates as a bottling facility at their main brewery in St. Louis, Missouri.
 The landmark Bevo Mill, constructed by August Anheuser Busch, Sr. in 1917, was closed in 2009, but reopened in October 2009 under new owners.